System Specification Content

 1.4 Design and Implementation Constraints

-Describe programming languages, libraries or frameworks which are prescribed to be used, integration constraints (such as communication protocols) or development methodology which is required for the particular project.
+Describe programming languages, libraries, or frameworks that are mandated for use, integration constraints (such as specific communication protocols), or development methodologies required for the project.

-Please note this section does not describe business constraints that are captured in the BRD.
+Note that this section does not describe business constraints, which are captured in the BRD.

 1.5 Assumptions and Dependencies

-When implementing a solution, some aspects cannot be guaranteed for the future, so analysts must make assumptions.
-As there is a chance that the assumption will turn out to be false in the end, assumptions generate project risks.
-For example, we can just assume that the graphic studio will deliver the final GUI designs before the development starts so that developers will not be forced to implement the GUI twice.
-Since this assumption generates potential risk, the essential part of this assumption should be a statement of how the associated risk could be mitigated - the team will be performing interim GUI designs delivery checks.
+When implementing a solution, certain factors cannot be guaranteed for the future, forcing analysts to make assumptions.
+Because there is always a chance an assumption might turn out to be false, assumptions generate project risks.
+For example, we might assume that a graphic studio will deliver final GUI designs before development begins so that developers do not have to implement the user interface twice.
+Since this assumption introduces a potential risk, it should include a statement on how to mitigate it—such as the team performing regular interim checks on design deliveries.

-Please note this section does not describe business assumptions and dependencies that are captured in the BRD.
+Note that this section does not describe business assumptions and dependencies, which are captured in the BRD.

 2. Functional Specification

-This section defines the capabilities required from the system, and together with the Data Specification, it represents a core part of the system analysis.
-It is crucial to know what the user should be able to do with the system, what functions the system should provide, and what data the system will need to manage.
-The capabilities can be described on many levels of abstraction.
-For example, they could be first captured in the form of very high-level features described in the Solution Description, then broken down into main usage scenarios described using use cases and then elaborated in detail that is sufficient for implementation.
-This could present a lot of information, so for large enterprise systems, the functional specification could be a separate document.
+This section defines the capabilities required from the system.
+Together with the Data Specification, it represents the core of system analysis.
+It is crucial to outline what users can do with the system, what functions the system provides, and what data it manages.
+Capabilities can be described at various levels of abstraction.
+For example, they can first be captured as high-level features in the Solution Description, broken down into usage scenarios via use cases, and then elaborated into details sufficient for implementation.
+Because this can involve a large volume of information, the functional specification for large enterprise systems is often a separate document.

-Different types of capabilities require different forms of description, but all of them share the same principle - there is always one central element around which the detailed specification is built up.
-It could be a use case, a process step, or an event to which the system must respond.
-This element then serves as a hub connecting all information required for the development.
-Which element will be the hub depends on the nature of the system.
-If it is a system for end-users, it might be a use case or a feature.
-If the system is process-oriented, the most important aspects of the system are not features but the process steps and transitions between them.
-And for systems without a user interface, which just responds to some incoming event, the central element will be the event.
+Different types of capabilities require different description formats, but all share the same principle: there is always a central element around which the detailed specification is built.
+This could be a use case, a process step, or an event to which the system must respond.
+This element serves as a hub connecting all information required for development.
+Which element acts as the hub depends on the nature of the system.
+For user-facing systems, it is typically a use case or a feature.
+For process-oriented systems, the most critical aspects are process steps and the transitions between them.
+For backend systems without a user interface that respond to incoming messages, the central element is the event itself.

 3. Data Specification

-Data is the core asset managed by the information systems.
-Understanding the data, its semantics, relationships, and the rules for manipulating it is crucial for designing any system.
+Data is the core asset managed by information systems.
+Understanding data semantics, relationships, and manipulation rules is crucial for designing any system.

 3.1 Data Analysis

-In this section, the system is described from the data’s point of view.
-Depending on the needs, it may present:
+In this section, the system is described from a data perspective.
+Depending on project needs, it may include:

-- A high-level domain model introducing the problem domain in which the system will operate (referenced if it is a part of another document)
+- A high-level domain model introducing the problem domain (referenced if it lives in another document)

-- More concrete analytical/logical data models, including class diagrams or entity-relationship diagrams stating how the data will be stored in the actual system
+- More concrete analytical or logical data models, including class diagrams or entity-relationship diagrams (ERDs) showing how data will be structured in the system

-The core part of the data analysis is a description of the entities, their attributes, and the relationships between them (data dictionary).
-The specification should also define which data shall be historized, which data changes shall be audited, and anticipated data access restrictions.
+The core of data analysis is a description of entities, their attributes, and their relationships (a data dictionary).
+The specification should also define which data must be version-tracked or historized, which data changes must be audited, and any anticipated data access restrictions.

 3.2 Data Management

-Implementing a system requires not only understanding what data to store but also how the data will be initiated and managed
+Implementing a system requires understanding not only what data to store but also how that data will be initialized and managed:

-- How the data will be populated once the system is deployed (one-time data load, incremental data loads, etc.)
+- How data will be populated once the system is deployed (one-time data migrations, incremental loads, etc.)

-- How the data integrity will be assured (backups, mirroring, etc.) and what are the rules for archiving or disposing of data or its backups
+- How data integrity will be ensured (backups, mirroring, etc.) and the rules for archiving or disposing of data and its backups

-This section describes all outputs the system is expected to produce, such as data reports, documents, or images.
-But keep in mind, this does not say when and how the output is produced.
-It does not state which use case, algorithm or function produces the particular output.
-The fact that a function generates a particular image should be mentioned only in the function definition, as stating it here would mean duplicating the information.
-The only possibility to include the information here is linking the function to its output in the database and to automatically generate this relationship here.
-We will show you more about generating specifications in this chapter.
+This section describes all outputs the system is expected to produce, such as reports, documents, or data files.
+Keep in mind that this section does not specify when or how an output is generated.
+It does not detail the use case, algorithm, or function that produces it.
+The fact that a function generates a particular file should be mentioned only within that function's definition, as stating it here would introduce duplication.
+The only exception is if you link functions to their outputs in a database and automatically generate this relationship section, which we discuss further in this chapter.

 5. External Interfaces

-This section describes characteristics of the interfaces through which the system will communicate with external entities, including users, external hardware, or other systems and applications.
-The goal is not to describe specifics of particular screens, services, or data files, but to describe general requirements.
-For example, the requirement to sort a customer list by the name column does not belong here and goes to the relevant screen specification.
-But the general instruction to have all submit buttons red will be included in this section.
-Similarly, the requirement to send an email after the customer is created in the database goes to the ”Create customer” use case specification, but a requirement to encrypt all email communication belongs here.
+This section describes the characteristics of the interfaces through which the system communicates with external entities, including users, hardware, or other systems.
+The goal is to outline general requirements rather than the specifics of individual screens, services, or data files.
+For example, a requirement to sort a customer list by last name belongs in that specific screen's specification, not here.
+However, a general instruction stating that all submit buttons must be red belongs in this section.
+Similarly, the requirement to send an email after a customer is created goes into the "Create Customer" use case, while a requirement to encrypt all outgoing email communication belongs here.

 5.1 User Interfaces

-Includes information and requirements related to the user interface.
-It typically defines user interface standards, specifics about fonts, icons, preferred colors, supported screen sizes, or whether the user interface should be ready for use by persons with specific disabilities.
-Its purpose is not to list all screens in the system or describe requirements or specifics of a particular screen.
+Includes general requirements related to the user interface.
+It typically defines UI standards, font preferences, icon styles, corporate colors, supported screen resolutions, or accessibility requirements for users with disabilities.
+Its purpose is not to list every screen or describe the unique requirements of a single page.

 5.2 Software Interfaces

-This section describes which entities the system shall communicate with and how.
-It should be clear what is the purpose of the communication, direction of the communication, format of the communication, frequency of the communication, response times, security, etc. For example, this section may include a Client Management System requirement to get a document with a specific ID from the Document Management System.
-On the other hand, the CMS may be required to expose an interface through which other systems can get client information.
-It should be a real-time interface, the input is the client id, the output is the client information, no authentication is needed, and the peak is expected to max 10 calls per second.
+This section describes which external systems the application communicates with and how.
+It should clarify the purpose, direction, format, frequency, response times, and security of the communication.
+For example, this section might state that a Client Management System needs to retrieve a document with a specific ID from a Document Management System.
+Conversely, the CMS might be required to expose an interface so other systems can pull client information.
+It might specify that this must be a real-time interface where the input is a client ID, the output is client details, no authentication is needed, and peak traffic is expected to reach 10 calls per second.

-Unlike the user interface screens, it is ok to have a section listing all required SW interfaces.
-While going through dozens of screens without the context does not bring any value, having a single place where the communication with the outside world can be reviewed is beneficial.
-But please note, this section provides just an overview of the required communication paths; the technical details specifying concrete protocols or security mechanisms should be included in the Communications Interfaces.
+Unlike user interface screens, it is perfectly fine to list all required software interfaces here.
+While browsing dozens of screens without context adds little value, having a single place to review all external communication paths is highly beneficial.
+Note that this section provides an overview of required communication paths; the technical details specifying exact protocols or security mechanisms belong in the Communication Interfaces section.

 5.3 Hardware Interfaces

-If the application needs to communicate with some hardware device, it must be defined what devices the system will communicate with and how the communication will be carried out, including the communication protocols, format of the messages, and other information needed to implement the integration with the device.
+If the application must interact with a hardware device, you must define which devices the system connects to and how that communication occurs, including network protocols, message formats, and any other information needed to implement the integration.

-Describe all possible ways the system will communicate with the outside world.
-Again, specify the general concepts only.
-Don’t list which services should be exposed using REST and which via SOAP protocol as this belongs to the particular interface specification.
-Just state the common requirements for the REST endpoints such as encryption or authentication method.
-This section specifies whether the solution will be communicating via the internet or LAN, specification of the network protocols, or what separator will be applied in the CSV files used for communication.
+Describe all the ways the system communicates with the outside world, focusing strictly on general concepts.
+Do not list which specific services use REST and which use SOAP, as that belongs in individual interface specifications.
+Instead, state common requirements for REST endpoints, such as encryption or authentication methods.
+This section specifies whether the solution communicates via the internet or a LAN, network protocol requirements, or formatting rules like the specific delimiters used in CSV file exchanges.

 6. Technical Requirements and Quality Attributes

-This section includes all the system's attributes, which do not relate directly to what the system shall actually do - behavior and functionality.
-It describes how effective the solution must be or what qualities it should have.
-The list can specify how the system shall perform, how stable it should be, or what are the security requirements.
+This section includes system attributes that do not relate directly to what the system does (its functional behavior).
+Instead, it describes how effectively the solution must perform or what qualities it must possess.
+The list can specify performance targets, stability goals, or security requirements.

 Examples: